Physics vs Distributions: Pareto Optimal Flow Matching with Physics Constraints: Additional samples and analysis

 \subsection{Dynamic stall}

-For the dynamic stall case, Figure~\ref{fig_ds_sample} presents the mean and standard deviation of the predicted fields obtained using PBFM.
+For the dynamic stall case, Fig.~\ref{fig_ds_sample} presents the mean and standard deviation of the predicted fields obtained using PBFM.
 The predictions show strong agreement with the reference data, both in terms of overall distribution as well as capturing the extrema of each variable.
 The only notable deviation appears in the standard deviation of the skin friction, which slightly exceeds the corresponding reference values.

-Figure~\ref{fig_ds_fmsteps_residual_wasserstein_meanstd} compares the performance of the proposed models as a function of the number of FM integration steps.
-The first panel focuses on the physical residual MSE, indicating that the best performance is achieved with 10 FM steps, with PBFM consistently delivering an \(8\times\) reduction compared to the baseline.
+Fig.~\ref{fig_ds_fmsteps_residual_wasserstein_meanstd} compares the performance of the proposed models as a function of the number of FM integration steps.
+The first panel focuses on the physical residual MSE, indicating that the best performance is achieved with 10 FM steps, with PBFM consistently delivering a one order of magnitude reduction compared to the baseline.
 The second panel reports the Wasserstein distance, showing that PBFM also narrows the gap with the reference data distribution, reaching its optimal value at 20 FM steps.
 Finally, the MSE of the mean and standard deviation reveals that the proposed methods preserve the already strong performance of the baseline, introducing only minor deviations.

-Additional qualitative samples produced by our trained PBFM method are shown in Figure~\ref{fig_ds_imshow_samples}.
+Additional qualitative samples produced by our trained PBFM method are shown in Fig.~\ref{fig_ds_imshow_samples}.
 They highlight the wide range of physical behavior modeled by this case: from small oscillation attached flow at the top, to deep dynamic stall cases with shock wave formation at the bottom.

 \FloatBarrier